lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 Background
 ----------
-#SNMP Library has a sample project that can work as a test agent.
-The agent can
-be manually extended to support more management objects, but it is possible to compile MIB documents to C# classes so as to simplify the process.
+C# SNMP Library has a sample project that can work as a test agent.
+The agent can be manually extended to support more management objects, but it is possible to compile MIB documents to C# classes so as to simplify the process.